 - ¼ cup (30g) all-purpose flour

 - Cayenne pepper and crackers for garnish

-- To cook lobster tail, fill a large dutch oven with 1 quart of water and bring it a boil.
+- Fill a large dutch oven with 1 quart of water and bring it a boil.

 - Add thawed lobster tail and bring it to a boil.
 Reduce heat and simmer for about 8 minutes, or until the shells turn bright red.
-Using a kitchen tong, transfer the lobster tail onto a cutting board.
+Using a pair of kitchen tongs, transfer the lobster tail onto a cutting board.
 Cool slightly.

 - Using a sharp knife or kitchen shears, cut the lobster tail in half lengthwise, as shown above.
 Carve out the meat and chop into small pieces.
 Reserve lobster meat, shells and 2 cups of lobster cooking water.

-- To make lobster broth, heat butter in a large dutch oven over medium high heat.
+- Heat butter in a large dutch oven over medium high heat.
 Add shallot, garlic, and celery, and saute for about 3 minutes, stirring occasionally.

 - Reduce heat to medium low and stir in tomato paste and cook for another 3 minutes.

 - Add wine and deglaze the pan.
 Cook for another 2 minutes.
-Then add reserved lobster shells, 2 cups of lobster cooking water, chicken stock, thyme, tarragon, bay leaf and salt.
+Then add the reserved lobster shells, 2 cups of lobster cooking water, chicken stock, thyme, tarragon, bay leaf and salt.
 Bring it to a boil.
-The reduce heat to medium and simmer for 1 hour, covered.
+Then reduce heat to medium and simmer for 1 hour, covered.

 - Strain the broth through a fine mash sieve, making sure to extract as much liquid as possible.

-- To make the bisque, melt butter and bacon fat in a large dutch oven over medium heat.
+- Melt butter and bacon fat in a large dutch oven over medium heat.
 Stir in flour and cook until nice and golden, stirring constantly, for about 5 minutes.
 It should smell slightly nutty.
 (Be careful not to burn!)